gauravleo40/Data-Science-Content-for-beginners/Python Programming/06 From Variables to Data Structures.md

 Yes, this works.
 But let's pause and think — what happens if you now want to:

 * Add June, July, and more months?
-* Calculate the average monthly expense?
+* Calculate the average monthly expense, or find the maximum or minimum expense in these Five months
 * Compare each month’s expense to a budget limit?

-Suddenly, your code becomes longer and harder to manage.
+Suddenly, these seemingly simple operations start feeling complicated and difficult to manage with the Five variables we have declared above.

 ---